 Probiotics are useful bacteria.
 They exist throughout the body, although people largely associate them with the stomach and intestines.
 As

-People often consume probiotics in the hope of balancing their intestinal flora, also known as the gut microbiome.
+People often consume probiotics in the hope of

 There are many strains of probiotic bacteria, but the main ones are of the Lactobacillus or Bifidobacterium groups.

 Prebiotics are different from probiotics.
 They are nutrients in food.
 The body does not digest prebiotics, but these nutrients help stimulate the growth or activity of useful bacteria.

 Food sources of probiotics include fermented foods, such as some yogurts and kimchi.
 Probiotic supplements are also available.

 Probiotics may benefit the body in various ways, such as:

 - boosting the health of the gut microbiome